 Read labels carefully and research ingredients that are not familiar to you.
 Remember that just because something begins with a plant or natural ingredient doesn’t mean that the result is really “green.”
 The processes involved in getting from the beginning to the end can involve chemicals and toxic substances.
 Research “green” products and buy from those that are truthful in their advertising practices.

-Green living is not only good for the planet but also helps to ensure a healthy environment for our children and their children.
-Hopefully future generations will look back with thankfulness because of how we taught their parents, by example, the importance of responsibility in preserving our living environments and the planet.
+Green living is good for the planet and helps to ensure a healthy environment for our children and their children.
+Hopefully, future generations will look back with thankfulness because of how we taught their parents, by example, the importance of responsibility in preserving our living environments and the planet.

 How about adding health and wellness to all your green living endeavors?
-Below I offer a list of 10 Green Living Recommendations you can begin to implement in your home that will not only save money, but also will help to promote a healthier lifestyle.
+Below I offer a list of 10 Green Living Recommendations you can begin to implement in your home that will save money and help promote a healthier lifestyle.
 We all need help with that!
 Start today and include your children on the journey to eco-friendly living and good health.
 Children learn what they see practiced, so be a model teacher!

 10 Green Living Recommendations

 Green Living: Change your daily commute and errands.

 - Walk, car-pool, or even bike to work and save money on the ever-increasing gas and parking prices.
 The physical part will improve your heart health and reduce the risk of obesity.
 Instead of driving around a parking spot looking for the “perfect space,” park in a faraway space from the store and enjoy some exercise by walking to the building entrance.
 You will save gas and get some exercise.

 - If you live an extended distance from your workplace, investigate the option of working from home several days per week.
 Educate your boss about the possible money the company could save.
 Americans use about 385 million gallons of gasoline every day, which means more than a gallon of gasoline every day for every man, woman, and child!